amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 ## No Links, No Ids

 So, what if the post data doesn't contain any relationship data, is it still possible to configure a way to load relationship data?

+Let's look at another blog post example: Post #3.

 #### Post #3 example